ems-project/elasticms-demo/README.md

 ## Prerequisites

-You need [Docker Desktop](https://www.docker.com/get-started) or docker-compose (or alternative like Podman)
+You need [Docker Desktop](https://www.docker.com/get-started) or docker-compose (or an alternative as Podman)

 The following ports must be available:
  - 8888: Traefik UI
  - 80: Web HTTP
  - 443: Web HTTPS

-Optionally you can also install [NodeJS and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ## Install steps